 We encourage you to contact your line manager to ensure that all IT adjustments are considered alongside other non IT adjustments.

 If assistive computer hardware or software needs to be purchased, your line manager would need to facilitate this, however, we will not contact your line manager or other parties without your consent.

 These informal one-to-one sessions with Staff Disability Computing Support are not intended to replace statutory workstation assessments, advice from your local DSE Assessor or the Occupational Health Unit, or an assessment by Access to Work.

 If you are experiencing a health problem that is affecting your work, we strongly recommend that you discuss this with your manager and also follow the advice given on the Health and Safety Department website:

-For more general information on the service please contact Viki Galt, Disability Information Officer, Information Services, contact details below.
+For more general information on the service please contact Viki Galt, Head of Disability Information, Information Services, contact details below.

 To request this document in an alternative format, such as large print or on coloured paper, please contact Viki Galt, the Head of Disability Information.